 Well, this made sense to me.
 But I Googled around to read more about it before posting this recipe with or without the scalding step.

 Of course, as is typical on the internet, I found a whole bunch of blogs and message boards that asked this same question.
 But none of them gave a definitive answer.

 Some folks decided there was no reason to scald the milk.
 Others insisted that scalding alters the chemistry of the milk and, therefore, the final product.
 But everything I read was based on opinion, with no one giving a scientific explanation for or againt scalding the milk.

 I can’t run a chemical analysis in my kitchen, but I can run a kitchen experiment, which is always a good thing for a baking geek like me.
 Before posting this recipe, I really wanted to know if I could simply skip the scalding step altogether.

-Once I tasted both custards I discovered that the difference was only aesthetic.
+Once I tasted both custards I discovered that the difference was mostly aesthetic.
 Beneath the surface the two custards were equally smooth.
 Eating-wise, there was no difference.

 So, what’s the verdict?
 For me, taking the 2 minutes to scald the cream is worth the effort.
 The end result is prettier, and it did save 5 minutes of baking time.
 On the other hand, I had an extra pot to wash.

 It’s up to you which way you make Baileys Pot de Creme.
 If you’re not fussy about having a super-smooth top, there’s no harm in skipping the scalding step.
 Whichever way you make it, it will be delicious.

 Now that you’ve made this recipe what should you do with all the extra egg whites?
 Check out this collection of recipes that use extra whites for some great ideas.

 What else can you do with that bottle of Baileys?